 - Tamper sensing and tamper protection

-including new attack vectors or attack methods
+- New physical attack vectors or methods

 - Device fingerprinting and hardware forensics

 - Lightweight hardware solutions

 - Secure implementation and secure design of cryptographic and security primitives